intel/dffml/docs/arch/alice/discussion/0023/reply_0022.md

-- The Open Architecture enables hybrid on/off chain smart contacts
+- The Open Architecture enables hybrid on/off chain smart contacts.
+  - It does this by incorporating risk management into architecture definition.